Antenne Réunion

-Antenne Réunion is a French overseas departmental free-to-air private television channel available in Réunion, the only such channel of its kind in the island.
+Antenne Réunion is a French overseas departmental free-to-air private television channel available in Réunion, the only channel of its kind in the island.

 History

 On 2 March 1990, Antenne Réunion was authorized by CSA to deliver its programs on UHF channel 25, previously used without authorization by Télé Free Dom.
 Aiming at the youth, the new channel had to timeshare with Canal+ Réunion, which started broadcasting on 18 March 1991, before obtaining its own frequency.
 The initial line-up consisted of two hours and ten minutes a day of local, unencrypted programs, including a news service at 7:30pm, complemented with the encrypted offer from Canal+ for the rest of the day.
 In addition to two 40-minute news bulletins, the channel aired the American sitcoms Bewitched and The Cosby Show, the latter of which was selected on purpose to represent a positive image of a multi-racial family, which would click well with the local populace.

 Réunion authorized five private television channels in 1992, being Antenne Réunion, Télé Free DOM, TV4, Télé Océane and TV Sud.
 Out of all the authorized channels, only Antenne Réunion proceeded and Télé Free DOM had its license terminated after a cyclone destroyed its transmitter, before even resuming broadcasts.
 The launch of Antenne Réunion caused RFO to rethink its strategies for its two television channels.
 Over time, the channel gradually increased its free-to-view timeslot to three hours and fifteen minutes, achieving a success rate of 90% from local surveys.
 This caused CSA to grant seven new transmitters for the station in July 1992.
 By March 1993, the channel had a deficit of 15 million francs.
 That same year, the channel started negotiations with TF1 to carry programming from the French network, although there were still obstacles, because, at the time, RFO still had preferential treatment for some of its programming to be seen on its stations.
 Subsequently, in June 1994, CSA granted the station six new frequencies and started broadcasting as a full-time independent channel on 26 September.